StateArchivesOfNorthCarolina/tomes-tagger/docs/documentation.md

 ## Quick Tests

-- Run the following unit tests from the "tests" directory:
+- Run the following unit tests from the [../tests](https://github.com/StateArchivesOfNorthCarolina/tomes_tool/blob/master/tests/) directory:
 	- `py -3 -m unittest test__html_to_text.py`
 		- This tests that Lynx can be called by TOMES Tool.
 	- `py -3 -m unittest test__eaxs_to_tagged.py`